axmz/react-layout-navigation/README.md

 <!-- implement global handler in wraper?   -->
 documentation
 <!-- publish   -->
 check if baselevel can replace wrapper, level0 and level1
+levelNext doesn't work as intended